 - You may have taken courses, either at Iowa or at another school, that do not count as credit toward the hours required for the degree.
 Such courses include basic algebra and geometry courses, or college preparatory writing classes.

 - You may have earned excess credit from a two-year college.
 Students are permitted to count no more than 60 semester hours earned at two-year colleges toward the 120 hours required for a bachelor's degree.
 Additional hours are used in computing grade point averages, but do not count as credit earned toward graduation.
 Coursework beyond 60 semester hours may be used to satisfy General Education Program requirements, even though it does not earn credit toward graduation.

 - You may have been charged with duplication, which means that you have taken a course more than once, or regression.

-If you have questions about these rules, please come to CLAS Academic Programs & Student Development.
+If you have questions about these rules, please contact CLAS Undergraduate Programs.

 Q: Why doesn't my degree audit show the transfer work that counts toward my major?

 A: Admissions does not apply transfer credit to major requirements.
 Your major department has to approve transfer courses for completion of major requirements and notify Graduation Services so that the courses can be noted on your degree audit.